Wainggan/website/_posts/2023-2-24-imposterSort.md

 so what we can do is go through each member, and check their identification to see if the person before them truly does go before. if the person is out of place, that means either they made a mistake, or they is an fraud. in either case, we should treat them with suspicion and get them out of the line. can't be too careful.

-however... i'll just vent to you, those imposters are too suspicious! i'd personally vote to kick them off the group all together, and for the purposes of the algorithm, that's what we'll do. after that, we now have a line of people who are clear!
+however... i'll just vent to you, those imposters are too suspicious! i'd personally vote to kick them off the group all together, and for the purposes of the algorithm, that's what we'll do. after that, we now have a crew of people who are clear!

 note that we only had to go through all the people once, guaranteeing O(n) time complexity. that's fast!